trending_up Reporting

 Launch OBI Endowment and Donor

-• How many shares do my endowment awards have by pool and share type (pure vs quasi) and what is the market share value?
+• How many shares do endowment awards have by pool and share type (pure vs quasi) and what is the market share value?

 • What has been the trend of market value over time?